-Under the Administrative Regulations for Advertising Licenses and the Implementation Rules for the Administrative Regulations for Advertising, issued by the SAIC and effective in January, 2005, broadcast stations, television stations, newspapers and magazines, non-corporate entities and other specified entities are required to obtain a license that is specifically for their advertising services.
-Other enterprises are only required to include advertising services within their overall business licenses.
-Both Guanyou Gamespace, which is the operator of our online advertisement business, and Shanghai Jingmao, which primarily engages in the cinema advertising business, have business licenses that include advertising services.
-The Advertising Law of the People's Republic of China, or the New Advertising Law, issued by the Standing Committee of the National People's Congress and effective on September 1, 2015, which was a major overhaul of an advertising law issued in 1994, increased the potential legal liability of providers of advertising services, and includes provisions intended to strengthen identification of false advertising and the power of regulatory authorities.
+The New Advertising Law issued by the Standing Committee of the National People's Congress effective September 1, 2015, which was a major overhaul of an advertising law issued in 1994, increased the potential legal liability of providers of advertising services, and includes provisions intended to strengthen identification of false advertising and the power of regulatory authorities.
 The New Advertising Law provides that advertisements posted or published through the Internet may not affect users' normal usage of a network, and advertisements published in the form of pop-up windows on the Internet must display the "close" sign prominently and ensure one-key closing of the pop-up windows.
 On July 4, 2016, the SAIC issued the Interim Measures for Administration of Internet Advertising, or the Interim Measures for Internet Advertising, effective September 1, 2016, which define the scope of services included within Internet advertising; specify the respective obligations of Internet advertisers, advertising agencies, advertising publishers and Internet information service providers; and provide penalties for violations.
 The Interim Measures for Internet Advertising forbid luring users to click on the content of Internet advertisements by any fraudulent means and attaching advertisements or advertising links to emails sent by users without their permission.
 Under the Interim Measures for Internet Advertising, Internet advertisers are responsible for the authenticity of the contents of online advertisements, and Internet advertising publishers and advertising agencies are required to verify the content of advertisements, and employ inspectors who are familiar with PRC laws and regulations governing online advertising.
+Under the Notice on Strengthening the Administration of Cinema Advertising and the Notice on Further Regulating the Administration of the Cinema Advertising, effective on July 2004 and February 2009, respectively, cinema advertising operators and the content of cinema advertisements must comply with the New Advertising Law and other relevant laws and regulations.
+Both Guanyou Gamespace, which is the operator of our online advertisement business, and Shanghai Jingmao, which primarily engages in the cinema advertising business, have business licenses that include advertising services.
+On November 7, 2016, the Standing Committee of the National People's Congress promulgated the FIPL, which became effective on March 1, 2017.
+Among other things, the FIPL forbids the displaying of advertisements during the presentation of a feature film.